stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage/data-sharing.md

 default:other::---
 ```

-!!! warning "Default permissions on `$PI_SCRATCH` don't allow sharing outside of your group"
+!!! warning "Default permissions on `$GROUP_SCRATCH` don't allow sharing outside of your group"

-    By default, the Unix permissions on the root directory `$PI_SCRATCH` don't
+    By default, the Unix permissions on the root directory `$GROUP_SCRATCH` don't
     allow read nor traversal access for *others* (*ie.* any user no part of
     your PI group).
 If you need to share files with users outside of your own
     group, please [contact us][url_contact] so we can set the appropriate